Syncaidius/FerrousEngine/README.md

 # Ferrous Engine
 Since the project has just been started, there is a shortage of details right now.
-However, I can list a few things I need/want in this engine:
+However, here are a few things I would like to see in this engine:
  * Fast and consistent memory allocation via custom allocators
  * DirectX 12 from the ground up (and Vulkan later down the line)  - SPIR-V for shared shader code between APIs
  * XAudio2 and/or [OpenAL](https://www.openal.org/) audio, with abstraction to switch between them or another audio system (e.g. [FMOD](https://www.fmod.com/))